bholloway/marvel-challenge/README.md

 - [x] Scrape `developer.marvel.com` for schema
 - [x] Unit tests for scraped schema
 - [x] GraphQL server based on scraped schema
+- [x] GraphiQL console for the server
-- [ ] Unit tests for fetch higher-order-functions
+- [ ] Unit tests for the higher-order-functions used with fetch
+- [ ] Build container in production mode and confirm there is not bloat from other monorepo packages.
 - [ ] End-to-end tests for GraphQL server
 - [ ] Cloud CI
 - [ ] Add datadog (statsd) metrics